Time and timing

 How often should I swim?

 So, the more frequently you winter dip, the better for you.
 As a minimum, dip once a week when the water's in single digits if you can.
-If you're dipping less often, just play it safer.
-Stay in for one minute per degree, but longer than two minutes; you need to let the cold water shock subside to get any benefit.
+If you're dipping less often than that, you'll need to 'micro-dip' by keeping those swims as short as possible.